What is ovulation?

 • Clearblue Ovulation Tests are at least 99% accurate at detecting the LH surge.

-• As you approach ovulation, your body produces increasing amounts of a hormone called estrogen, which causes the lining of your uterus to thicken and helps create a sperm friendly environment.
+1. Follicular phase.
+The follicular phase is when increasing levels of FSH (Follicle Stimulating Hormone) lead to the maturation of the follicles.
+Follicles of the ovaries develop and usually one egg fully matures before being released in ovulation.
+As you approach ovulation, your body produces increasing amounts of a hormone called estrogen, which causes the lining of your uterus to thicken and helps create a sperm friendly environment.

-• These high estrogen levels trigger a sudden increase in another hormone called luteinising hormone (LH).
-The ‘LH’ surge causes the release of the mature egg from the ovary - this is ovulation.
+2. Ovulation.
+These high estrogen levels trigger a sudden increase in another hormone called luteinising hormone (LH).
+A surge in LH causes the release of the mature egg from the ovary (ovulation) approximately 24-36 hours later, which is why the LH surge is a good predictor of peak fertility.
+The egg can only be fertilised for up to 24 hours after ovulation.
+Ovulation typically occurs 12 to 16 days before your next period.

-• The egg can only be fertilized for up to 24 hours after ovulation.
-If it isn’t fertilized the lining of the womb is shed (the egg is lost with it) and your period begins.
-This marks the start of the next menstrual cycle.
+4. Menstrual phase.
+If the egg is not fertilised, then estrogen and progesterone decrease, and the lining of the womb is shed (the egg is lost with it) and your period begins.
+This marks the start of the next menstrual cycle

-When are you fertile?
+When do you ovulate

 What is the difference between ovulation and fertile days?

+Ovulation is when one of your ovaries releases an egg.
+Fertile days are all the days during your menstrual cycle when you have the ability to become pregnant if you have unprotected sex.
 While an egg only survives for up to 24 hours, sperm can remain active for up to five days.
-It may therefore be surprising to learn that a couple can conceive through sexual intercourse four to five days before the egg is released.
+It may therefore be surprising to learn that a couple can conceive through sex up to five days before the egg is released.
+The total ‘fertile window’, taking into account the lifetime of both the sperm and the egg, is about six days.

-Identification of additional fertile days provides couples with more flexibility to plan intercourse around their lifestyle and also more opportunities to conceive, which may reduce the pressure that couples can experience when trying to get pregnant.
+Identification of additional fertile days provides couples with more flexibility to plan sex around their lifestyle and also more opportunities to conceive, which may reduce the pressure that couples can experience when trying to get pregnant.

 When is a woman most fertile?